acolod/ha-tapo-camera-tool/README.md

 2. In your Home Assistant `/config` directory, find or create a folder named `packages`.
 3. Create a new file inside `packages`, named after your camera (e.g., `camera_driveway_a.yaml`).
 4. Paste the copied YAML into this new file.
-5. Ensure your main `configuration.yaml` is set up to load packages.
-It should contain:
+5. Ensure your main `configuration.yaml` is set up to load packages:
     ```yaml
     homeassistant:
       packages: !include_dir_named packages